alefranzoni/inscraper/README.md

 [![Donate][donate-shield]][donate-url]

 # Inscraper
-This tool can be used to login to Instagram, scrape the followers and followings and get the not-following-you list. **Inscraper** uses Python and Playwright to achieve this.
+This tool can be used to login to Instagram, scrape the followers and followings and get information like the not-following-you list and more. **Inscraper** uses Python and Playwright to achieve this.

 ## Contents
 - [Requirements](#requirements)